V-Suman/hello-world/README.md

-Goal: Solve the issue that is popping up when I click on a slot
-Details: When the page loads and all the slots load with it.. and I click on a slot.. the consolelogging is happening.. but there is an error in the console and the hidden div is not getting displayed.
-WHat is happenign?
-I will post the html, ts and service files take a look, and fix the issue
+Bug: There is a bug in the grid.. the bug is 2 fold.. firstly incorrect days are popping up on the column header.
+We should never see a sunday day on the calendar.
+We are seeing sunday.
+And the second aspect of the bug is.. when I click any reservation slot on the sunday and it console logs it.. the date in the console log is pointing to the Monday of that week.
+For example, in the screenshot I attached.. it has Sunday Sep 28 and it has a slot at 5:00 AM.
+When I click that the console log is {
+    "reservationSlotId": 812,
+    "reservationId": 56,
+    "office": {
+        "officeId": 1,
+        "value": "Boston"
+    },
+    "visitTypeId": 1,
+    "scheduleDate": "2025-09-29",
+    "startTime": "09:00:00",
+    "endTime": "09:30:00"
+}
+If you notice the schedule date of that is 29th september.
+Which is incorrect.
+Fix this.

-Ask any clarifying questions you have before you start implementing a fix
+Ask me any clarifying questions you have before you get started.

 html file:
 <div class="wrapper" *ngIf="!loading; else busy">